Critical areas are lands with natural hazards or lands that support certain unique, fragile or valuable resource areas.

 When a development proposal occurs near wetlands, lakes, wildlife habitat or streams, an applicant may be asked to provide additional information with the permit application in order to enable the Department of Local Services, Permitting Division (Permitting) staff to better assess potential impacts the development might have on these critical areas.

 Critical areas designation

 A Critical Areas Designation is a process that allows a property owner to define the limits of critical areas on or near the project site, establish buffers and other required mitigation measures.

 Critical area alteration exception

-The critical area alteration exception application process allows adjustments in the application of zoning code standards related to critical area buffers to a particular property.
+A critical area alteration process allows adjustments in the application of zoning code standards related to critical area buffers to a particular property.